batbyR/remember-my-netflix-profile/README.md

 # Remember my netflix profile

-The goal of this extension is to get rid of this page:
+Say goodbye to this page:

 ![Profile page](./src/img/profile-page.png)

-The cookie used by Netflix to store the profile is expring 30 minutes after being created.
-This extension extends the expiration date to first of January 2021.
+The cookie used by Netflix to store profiles is expiring 30 minutes after being created.
+When the cookie is about to expired, this extension extends the expiration date for one more year.

 It has been developed thanks to [this repo](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate).